jackc/doublecheck/ruby/doublecheck_view/README.md

 ## Usage

 You can check for errors manually at any time.
+The following code will select from every view in the `doublecheck` schema and `check_result` will only be valid if no rows are returned from any view.

 ```ruby
 doublecheck = DoublecheckView::Doublecheck.new